Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 I decided to use the [QueueUserAPC injection using D/invoke](https://gist.github.com/jfmaes/944991c40fb34625cf72fd33df1682c0) for the process injection part.

-This will essentially perform the following:
+Our payload will essentially perform the following activities:

-- Write a C++ program DInjectQueuerAPC.exe that will:
 - Find explorer.exe process ID
 - Allocate memory in explorer.exe process memory space
 - Write shellcode to that memory location